Fair Hiring Guide

 1. While it is important to be as flexible as you can in scheduling interviews for your top candidates to ensure you get the best qualified person for the position, you must balance this against your need to fill the position in a timely manner.

 1. The same standard questions should be asked of each interviewee.
-In addition, you may ask non-standard questions that are specific to an interviewee in order to clarify a response they gave, ask for examples or to elaborate on an example given, or to ask follow-up questions about an interviewee’s specific work history.
+In addition, you may ask non-standard questions that are specific to an interviewee in order to clarify a response they gave, ask for examples or to elaborate on an example given, or to ask follow-up questions about an interviewee’s qualifications.
 You must ensure the standard and non-standard questions are always job related.

-1. The best interview questions are simple, direct and open-ended, and are designed to draw out a person’s behaviors, abilities and experience with respect to the requirements of the job, e.g. “Have you worked with UNIX before?
-Would you please describe what you did?
-What other kinds of programs and software have you used?”
+1. The best interview questions are simple, direct and open-ended, and are designed to draw out a person’s behaviors, abilities and experience with respect to the requirements of the job.

 2. The best predictor of future performance is past performance: ask applicants about what they’ve actually done, in specific behavioral terms whenever possible.
 For example, instead of asking, “Are you good at what you do?” ask for specifics: “What kinds of documents did you prepare?
 What steps did you take to resolve that problem?
 How much volume did you manage?
 What kinds of decisions were you asked to make?
 Describe the steps you take to cope with interruptions and still meet your deadlines?”

-1. Questions of clarification that you might ask one person and not another, e.g.: We couldn’t tell from your application whether you designed workshops yourself or just conducted workshops that other people had designated.
+1. Questions of clarification: We couldn’t tell from your application whether you designed workshops yourself or just conducted workshops that other people had designated.
 Could you tell us exactly what your responsibilities were?

-2. Direct questions are easy to understand, and are more likely to yield concise answers and specific information.
-Ask what you want to know, e.g.:
+1. Direct questions are easy to understand, and are more likely to yield concise answers and specific information.
+Ask what you want to know:

 1. What were your responsibilities at your last job?